 As you can see, I added more exposure by widening the f/stop.
-I also used a slower shutter speed from 1/30th to 1/40th to minimise the blur.
+I also used slow shutter speeds from 1/30th to 1/40th to minimise the blur.

-Here, I feel like I nailed the panning shot.
+Here, I feel like I nailed the shot.
 The background could have been better, but my idea was to capture the bike first.
-As a panning photography definition, this image works well.

-The cyclist isn’t entirely in focus, and if you look closely, he isn’t in focus at all.
-He stands out because the background is so blurry.
+The cyclist isn’t entirely in focus.
+However, he stands out because the background is so blurry.

 Bikes are easier to photograph as they are slower than cars.
-This means it isn’t as difficult to match their speed.
-Bikers are also more interesting subjects than drivers.
+It isn’t as difficult to match their speed.

 I wanted to challenge myself with a car, so I started panning cars.

-I found that matching the speed of cars was tricky, as they can gradually got faster or slower.
-They often moved too fast through my small viewfinder to give me enough time to match the speed and capture.
+I found that matching the speed of cars was tricky, as they can gradually go faster or slower.
+They often moved too fast to give me enough time to match the speed and capture.